HL7/davinci-crd/src/pagecontent/background.md

+### Da Vinci
+Da Vinci is an HL7-sponsored project that brings together the U.S. EHR vendor and Payer communities to help payers and providers to positively impact clinical, quality, cost, and care management outcomes using FHIR-related technologies.
+The project organizes meetings (face-to-face and conference calls) as well as connectathons to find ways to leverage FHIR technologies to support and integrate value-based care (VBC) data exchange across communities.
+Additional information about Da Vinci, its members, the use cases and the implementation guides being developed can all be found on the [HL7 website](http://www.hl7.org/about/davinci).
+Meeting minutes and other materials can be found on the [Da Vinci Confluence page](https://confluence.hl7.org/display/DVP).

 ### Systems
 The CRD implementation guide defines the responsibilities of the two types of systems involved in a CRD solution: